Hi, I'm Laura,

 As a wee girl growing up in Ramelton, Co.
 Donegal, I was influenced deeply by the rich landscape, culture and rural traditions of the area.
 Ramelton itself is classified as a heritage town, and there are so many remnants of the past on display in terms of architecture and design, that I suppose it all seeped in.

-It could even have begun at Girls Brigade every Monday night where I got my first hit of creativity by making papier-mâché masks and collaging in giant scrapbooks.
+My love of art and design began at Girls Brigade, below, where I got my first hit of creativity by making papier-mâché masks and collaging in giant scrapbooks every Monday night.

-This love for creating led me to pursue a career in art and I completed a degree in Fine Art Printmaking at the University of Ulster, Belfast and a Masters in Surface Pattern and Textile Design at the University of Central Lancashire, UK.
+This upbringing and love of creating, led me to pursue a career in art and I completed a degree in Fine Art Printmaking at the University of Ulster, Belfast and a Masters in Surface Pattern and Textile Design at the University of Central Lancashire, UK.

 My prints have been exhibited at venues across Ireland, most notably the Royal Ulster Academy exhibition in Belfast.
-Internationally my pattern designs have been exhibited at the Indigo Textile Show in New York and following one successful appearance, were purchased by US retail giant Target for their homewares department.
+Internationally, my pattern designs have been exhibited at the Indigo Textile Show in New York, where they were purchased by US retail giant Target for their homewares department.